A favorite beef cut among connoisseurs: a dry-aged Porterhouse steak. Photo courtesy of NimanRanch.com.

 CARPETBAG STEAK

 Not a cut of meat but a preparation, first popularized in Sydney, Australia around 1950.
 It consists of an end cut of rib-eye steak (known as scotch fillet steak in Australia), served standing up like an old-fashioned carpetbag (or a miniature mountain).
 Small cuts make pockets in the meat, into Sydney rock oysters are stuffed and secured with toothpicks.
-The whole may be wrapped in a strip of bacon, and it is often served with roasted new potatoes.
+The whole may be wrapped in a strip of bacon, and it’s often served with roasted new potatoes.

 CENTER CUT